Annie Besant: Reformer and secularist

 Besant began in 1874 to write for the National Reformer, the organ of the National Secular Society (NSS), run by Charles Bradlaugh.
 She also continued to write for Thomas Scott's small press.
 On the account given by W. T. Stead, Besant had encountered the National Reformer on sale in the shop of Edward Truelove.
 Besant had heard of Bradlaugh from Moncure Conway.
 She wrote to Bradlaugh and was accepted as an NSS member.
 She first heard him speak on 2 August 1874.

 Through Bradlaugh, Besant met and became a supporter of Joseph Arch, the farmworkers' leader.

-Her career as a platform speaker began on 25 August 1874, with topic "The Political Status of Women".
+Her career as a platform speaker began on 25 August 1874, with the topic "The Political Status of Women".
 The lecture was at the Co-operative Hall, Castle Street, Long Acre in Covent Garden.
 It was followed in September by an invitation from Moncure Conway to speak at his Camden Town church on "The True Basis of Morality".
 Besant published an essay under this title, in 1882.
 She was a prolific writer and a powerful orator.
 She addressed causes including freedom of thought, women's rights, secularism, birth control, Fabian socialism and workers' rights.
 Margaret Cole called her "the finest woman orator and organiser of her day".

 Criticism of Christianity

-Besant opined that for centuries the leaders of Christian thought spoke of women as a necessary evil and that the greatest saints of the Church were those who despised women the most, "Against the teachings of eternal torture, of the vicarious atonement, of the infallibility of the Bible, I leveled all the strength of my brain and tongue, and I exposed the history of the Christian Church with unsparing hand, its persecutions, its religious wars, its cruelties, its oppressions."
+Besant opined that for centuries the leaders of Christian thought spoke of women as a necessary evil and that the greatest saints of the Church were those who despised women the most.
+"Against the teachings of eternal torture, of the vicarious atonement, of the infallibility of the Bible, I leveled all the strength of my brain and tongue, and I exposed the history of the Christian Church with unsparing hand, its persecutions, its religious wars, its cruelties, its oppressions."
 In the section named "Its Evidences Unreliable" of her work "Christianity", Besant presents the case of why the Gospels are not authentic: "before about A.D.
 180 there is no trace of FOUR gospels among the Christians."